-To measure emissions from No-Bake molds, formulated for use with cast iron, and manufactured based on protocols developed in capability study CP, CW, and DJ.
-This test to be compared to Phenolic Urethane No-bake baseline DG.
-The THC analyzer will be used to monitor the test and sample tubes will be collected for analysis by an outside laboratory.
+To measure emissions from No-Bake molds, formulated for use with cast iron, and manufactured based on protocols developed in capability study CP, CW, and DJ to make a Phenolic Urethane No-bake baseline against which other No-Bake tests will be compared.
+The total hydrocarbon analyzer will be used to monitor the test and sample tubes and bags will be collected and sent to an outside laboratory for analysis.